Grand Canyon Deaths

 Falling Deaths at the Grand Canyon: 198

 This is probably the most commonly asked question: How many people have died while taking a selfie at the Grand Canyon?
-While that exact answer is hard to know, we do know the breakdown of where people have fallen from:
+While that exact answer is hard to know, there were 2 confirmed selfie deaths in 2019.

 • 60 people have fallen off the ledge